mariovisic/has_face/README.md

 it { should validate_has_face_for :avatar, :allow_blank => true }
 ```

+### License

+Has face is distributed under a standard MIT license, see LICENSE for
+further information.

 ### Contributing

 Fork on GitHub and after you’ve committed tested patches, send a pull request.